HENI 2022, Year in Review

 May

 The Currency collectors also saw some special activations in May.
-There had been many suggestions from the community for a framing solution for The Currency, so HENI Leviathan was delighted to release a custom frame for The Currency exclusive tour of Damien Hirst's London studios
+There had been many suggestions from the community for a framing solution for The Currency, so HENI Leviathan was delighted to release a custom frame for The Currency.
+The Currency Frame allows holders of physical Tenders to display their artworks showing both the front and the back in the best possible way.
+Members of The Currency NFT community were also invited to an exclusive tour of Damien Hirst's London studios, where they received signed paper spin paintings and learned more about Damien's artistic process.

-Finally, we wrapped up the month with another great HENI Art Club event, this time hearing from contemporary artist Chila Kumari Singh Burman on her boundary-breaking multimedia career
+Finally, HENI wrapped up the month with another great HENI Art Club event, this time hearing from contemporary artist Chila Kumari Singh Burman on her boundary-breaking multimedia career.

 The Currency Frame